southalc/vault/README.md

 2. Use the Vault UI or command line to create a secret under the 'puppet/' path.
 This example will use the name "common" as the secret name for storing key/value secrets common to all nodes.

-3. Configure Vault to enable authentication with certificates issued by the Puppet certificate authority.
-From a Puppet node you can reference the Puppet CA certificate from: '/etc/puppetlabs/puppet/ssl/certs/ca.pem'.
+3. Configure Vault to enable authentication with certificates issued by the puppet certificate authority.
+From a puppet node you can reference the puppet CA certificate from: '/etc/puppetlabs/puppet/ssl/certs/ca.pem'.
 When using PKI authentication, the module functions will authenticate every Vault request independently, so use a low "ttl" value to keep from building up many active Vault tokens.
-Alternatively, you can generate a long-term Vault token for use with the `vault_hiera_hash` function as a way to reduce overhead during hiera lookups.
+You can skip this step if you only want to use Vault as a backend for hiera and will not be using deferred functions or the `vault_cert` type.

 ```
 vault auth enable -path=puppet-pki -description="PKI authentication with Puppet certificates" cert
 vault write auth/puppet-pki/certs/puppetCA \